Join Aecom for an exclusive Armed Forces insight event, designed to help former service personnel explore new career opportunities,…

 For individuals leaving the armed forces, the precise nature of carpentry and joinery, emphasis on teamwork, and opportunities for entrepreneurship within the field can align well with the skills and attributes developed during military service.
 Exploring varied specializations within woodworking may offer diverse career trajectories and advancement opportunities.

 Individuals working on gas appliances or fittings must demonstrate competence and be registered with the Gas Safe Register (GSR).
-Competency can be validated through the Accredited Certification Scheme (ACS) offered via distance learning programs.
+The ACS certification requires in-person practical assessments.
+While some coursework can be done online, assessments must be completed in person.
 The ACS comprises a two-day core domestic gas safety assessment along with appliance-specific assessments, usually taking half a day each.
 Typically, it takes a competent student around five days to complete the full suite of domestic qualifications.
+It typically takes 6-12 months to complete the training required for full gas engineer certification, depending on prior experience.

 New Opportunities and Qualifications